Fernando Pessoa: Heteronyms

-Pessoa's statue outside Lisbon's famous coffeehouse A Brasileira.

-Pessoa's earliest heteronym, at the age of six, was Chevalier de Pas, a fictitious knight whom he wrote to himself as.
+Pessoa's earliest heteronym, created at the age of six, was Chevalier de Pas, a fictitious knight who served as the imaginary addressee of his childhood letters.
 Other childhood heteronyms included the poet Dr. Pancrácio and short story writer David Merrick, followed by Charles Robert Anon, a young Englishman who became Pessoa's alter ego.
 When Pessoa was a student at the University of Lisbon, Anon was replaced by Alexander Search.
 Search represented a transition heteronym that Pessoa used while searching to adapt to the Portuguese cultural reality.
 As a result, Pessoa would write many English poems, specifically sonnets, and short stories under the Search heteronym, including "A Very Original Dinner", which was posthumously published after its recovery and subsequent reproduction by Portuguese literary historian Maria Leonor Machado de Sousa.
 After the 5 October 1910 revolution and its subsequently patriotic atmosphere, Pessoa created another alter ego, Álvaro de Campos, supposedly a Portuguese naval and mechanical engineer, who was born in Tavira, hometown of Pessoa's ancestors, and graduated in Glasgow.
 Translator and literary critic Richard Zenith notes that Pessoa eventually established at least seventy-two heteronyms.
-According to Pessoa himself, Zenith says, there were three main heteronyms of them all: Alberto Caeiro, Álvaro de Campos, and Ricardo Reis.
+According to Pessoa himself, Zenith says, there were three main heteronyms: Alberto Caeiro, Álvaro de Campos, and Ricardo Reis.
 Pessoa's heteronyms differ from pen names, as they possess distinct biographies, temperaments, philosophies, appearances, writing styles, and even signatures.
 Thus, heteronyms often disagree on various topics as well as argue and discuss with each other about literature, aesthetics, philosophy, and so on.